 Political response to the drought can take many forms and can depend on the constituents affected.
-For example, the Ministry of Agriculture, Water and Forestry, Board of NamWater, the Central Areas Water Supply Committee or the Windhoek City Council could guide the political decision making process and drought support programs.
+For example, the Ministry of Agriculture, Water and Forestry, Board of NamWater or the Windhoek City Council could guide the political decision making process and drought support programs.